 Is your direct sales business in a bit of a slump?
 Is your account about to be closed?
 Or perhaps you’re restarting after a pause?
 Or maybe you’re going for a big hairy goal?

 Then you’ve come to the right place: I’ve got 7 ways to boost your party plan biz without posting desperate pleas on Facebook (“Please order something from me before my account gets closed…”) and without annoying family and friends (“Mum….can you host another party for me….please…“).

-Of course you can also use these ideas to level up your business and expand into new circles, pick up some more orders, and generally turbo-charge your direct selling business.
+Of course you could also use these ideas to level up your thriving business and expand into new circles, pick up some more orders, and generally turbo-charge your direct selling business.

 7 ideas to turbo-charge your direct sales business without annoying your friends and family

 Check what’s happening in your local area.
 Are there any markets or fetes you can book a site at to promote your business?
 This can be a great way to spread the word about what you offer and pick up new bookings.